lfucg/lexingtonky.gov/TESTING.md

 # Testing the project

+The following will all be simpler once the Kalabax Behat plugin is released.
+Until then:

 [Behat](http://docs.behat.org/en/v3.0/) is installed in vendor.
 We run the tests using the [Webdriver API](https://www.w3.org/TR/webdriver/) to automate a browser.